apache/couchdb/src/docs/rfcs/018-mango-covering-json-index.md

 `include_docs=true`, execute `match_and_extract_doc/3` and return the row if it matches the query.

-The coordinator will received the final result document as today and assume it's correct, and forward it to the client.
+The coordinator will receive the final result document as today and assume it's correct, and forward it to the client.
 More work than needed will be carried out at the shard.
 But, again, this doesn't appear to require special code so long as we are careful.